Quantum metric spaces of quantum maps: The main definition

 \section{The main definition}

-We need the following simple topological lemma. \begin{lemma} Let $Y$ be a compact space, $X$ be an arbitrary space and $(Z,\r)$ be a semi metric space.
-Also, let $\bC(Y,Z)$ be the space of all continuous maps from $Y$ to $Z$, with the semi metric $\hat\r$ defined by
+We need the following simple topological lemma. \begin{lemma} Let $Y$ be a compact space, $X$ be an arbitrary space and $(Z,\r)$ be a pseudo-metric space.
+Also, let $\bC(Y,Z)$ be the space of all continuous maps from $Y$ to $Z$, with the pseudo-metric $\hat\r$ defined by

 Suppose that $F:Y\times X\to Z$ is a continuous map.
 Then the map $\tilde F:X\to\bC(Y,Z)$, defined by $\tilde F(x)(y)=F(y,x)$ is continuous. \end{lemma} \begin{proof} Let $x_0\in X$ and $\epsilon>0$ be arbitrary.
 Since $F$ is continuous, for every $y\in Y$, there are open sets $U_y, V_y$ in $X$ and $Y$ respectively, such that $(y,x_0)\in V_y\times U_y$ and $\r(F(y,x_0),F(y',x))<\epsilon/2$ for every $(y',x)\in V_y\times U_y$.
 Since $Y$ is compact, there are $y_1,\cdots,y_n\in Y$ such that $Y=\cup_{i=1}^nV_{y_i}$.
 Let $W$ be the open set $\cap_{i=1}^nU_{y_i}$.
 Let $x\in W$ and $y\in Y$ be arbitrary.
 Then for some $i$ ($i=1,\cdots,n$), $y$ belongs to $V_{y_i}$ and we have,